 • Cognitive – taking your mind off what you’re doing

 When texting or talking and driving, all three distractions take place which not only endangers the person committing the violation but endangers everyone around you.

 Set your device with an auto response, “Sorry I’m driving, but I’ll get back to you as soon as possible”, and stay alive to reply.

-The Henderson Police Department received $201,000 in federal funding for the extra enforcement initiatives through the Nevada Department of Public Safety - Office of Traffic Safety for the 2020 Joining Forces program.
+The Henderson Police Department received $201,000 in federal funding for the enhanced enforcement initiatives through the Nevada Department of Public Safety - Office of Traffic Safety for the 2020 Joining Forces program.